-Subject to any applicable cure period set forth in the Blackstone Credit Agreement, all amounts outstanding with respect to the Loans (principal and accrued interest), as well as any applicable prepayment premiums or interest "makewhole" payments, would become due and payable, and upon the occurrence of a payment event of default and following acceleration of the Loans, all past due obligations shall bear interest at a default interest rate that is 2.00% higher than the otherwise applicable rate.
+Subject to any applicable cure period set forth in the TLA Credit Agreement, all amounts outstanding with respect to the Loans (principal and accrued interest), as well as any applicable prepayment premiums or interest "make-whole" payments, would become due and payable.
 Our assets or cash flow may not be sufficient to fully repay our obligations under the Loans if the obligations thereunder are accelerated upon any events of default.
-Further, if we are unable to repay, refinance or restructure our obligations under the Loans, the Administrative Agent on behalf of the Lenders could proceed to protect and enforce their rights under the Blackstone Credit Agreement and other loan documents by exercising such remedies (including foreclosure on the assets securing our obligations under the Blackstone Credit Agreement and the other loan documents) as are available to the Administrative Agent and the Lenders and in respect thereof under applicable law, either by suit in equity or by action at law, or both, whether for specific performance of any covenant or other agreement contained in the Blackstone Credit Agreement or other loan documents or in aid of the exercise of any power granted in the Blackstone Credit Agreement or other loan documents.
+Further, if we are unable to repay, refinance or restructure our obligations under the Loans, the Administrative Agent on behalf of the Lenders could proceed to protect and enforce their rights under the TLA Credit Agreement and other loan documents by exercising such remedies (including foreclosure on the assets securing our obligations under the TLA Credit Agreement and the other loan documents) as are available to the Administrative Agent and the Lenders and in respect thereof under applicable law, either by suit in equity or by action at law, or both, whether for specific performance of any covenant or other agreement contained in the TLA Credit Agreement or other loan documents or in aid of the exercise of any power granted in the TLA Credit Agreement or other loan documents.
 Such repayment could have a material adverse effect on our business, operating results and financial condition.